stilist/ratafiacurrant/README.markdown

 delicious’ hash lookup).
 I have a pretty well-developed bookmarking system that’s very helpful for finding things, so it’s convenient to have the lookup available.
 The field is only included with link articles, but isn’t guaranteed to be accompany the `LINK` tag.
-Speaking of which…

 `LINK`: Only appears when the entry is a link to an external address.
 These entries are rendered in the linking style used by Tumblr and Daring Fireball (meaning that the article title serves as a link to the targeted URL).

+`PERMALINK`: The relative address where the entry is located.
+Domain name is assumed.
+Useful for restoring backups or changing services because it allows me to avoid 404s.

 `PUBLISHED`: Date and time first published.
 Because I’m currently based in Tumblr, this takes the form `%b %D, %Y %l:%i%p` (again, using MySQL’s `DATE_FORMAT` as a reference).

 And, finally, `TAGS`.
 This is simply a list of terms associated with the entry, separated by a comma and a space.
+I generally put them in alphabetical order but sometimes I mess up.

 ## Of course…